Drunella/libefs/docs/manual.md

 Return:
   A: error code
   .C: set if error
-Supported commands (only with load):
+Supported commands (only with chrin):
   "$0:[filename]" will load the directory "S0:[filename]" will delete a file
 ```